GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

 1. An image is saved to an input bucket that generates a Cloud Storage create event.
-2. Cloud Storage create event is read by Eventarc via an AuditLog trigger and passed to a Filter service.
+2. Cloud Storage create event is read by Eventarc via an GCS trigger and passed to a Filter service.
 3. Filter is a Cloud Run service.
 It receives and parses the Cloud Storage event wrapped into a CloudEvent.
 It uses Vision API to determine if the image is